Gage77/Abstractanator/README.md

 #### Hunter Black, Benjamin De Toy, Evan Johnston

+## Tasks:
+Note that most of the tasks in both groups can happen simultaneously, as they do not rely on each other until near the end.
+#### Abstractanator Application
+[ ] Setup display window
+[ ] Establish look and feel of application (where should things go) [ ] Add menu bar
+[ ] Add panel to hold abstraction widgets
+[ ] Add panel to hold loaded in image
+[ ] Add widget for RGB abstraction
+[ ] Add widget for B/W abstraction
+[ ] Add widget for "Folding" abstraction
+[ ] Add saving and exporting (save abstracted image)
+[ ] Cleanup window and make it colorful / nice looking
+#### VR Environment
+[ ] Setup basic environment
+[ ] Port in desktop mirroring
+[ ] Allow adding of basic polyhedrons to environment
+[ ] Allow scaling of polyhedrons
+[ ] Add basic lighting effect
+[ ] Allow for moving around of lighting effect
+[ ] Allow for importing of images from desktop as texture [ ] Setup application of texture to polyhedron in the environment

 ## Overall Process:

 This document serves as an organization/vision document for the Abstractanator with VR Environment Implementation project.
 Our goals, roles, and tasks will outline the major features that this project will contain, with the goals containing the larger, overarching features that will be present, and the roles and tasks outlining who on our team will be responsible for creating/implementing said goals.